washingtonyachtclub/documents/WYC_By-Laws.md

 # Ratings Examiners and Instructors
 ## Rating Examiners
 ### Definition
 Ratings Examiners host Supervised Sailing hours, give Ratings Tests and Written Exams, and otherwise coordinate with individual Members who wish to continue to receive sailing instruction outside of formal lessons.
-They may be Chiefs who wish to make it clear that they would like to help the Club provide Supervised Sailing opportunities, or they may be Members with Instructor qualifications who would like to be granted standing approval to provide Supervised Sailing opportunities.

 ### Requirements
-Chiefs must inform the Vice Commodore if they wish to be recognized as a Ratings Examiner, and they may inform the Vice Commodore at any point if they no longer wish to be recognized as a Ratings Examiner.

-Members who have the qualifications to be Instructors may request to be approved to become a Ratings Examiner and thus be able to provide instructional sailing opportunities to club members outside of defined classes.
+Members who have the qualifications to be Instructors may request to be approved by the executive council to become a Ratings Examiner and thus be able to provide instructional sailing opportunities to club members outside of defined classes.

 ### Duties and Privileges
 Ratings Examiners may check out Members for vessels in which the Members are not rated and supervise their safe sailing of those vessels.
 Ratings Examiners may bring Members out on Whalers for informal practice (provided that the Member holds a Boater Education Card), especially when a Member is interested in becoming an Instructor or Ratings Examiner.